Aliases for RNF43 Gene

 GeneCards Summary for RNF43 Gene

 RNF43 (Ring Finger Protein 43) is a Protein Coding gene.
 Diseases associated with RNF43 include Sessile Serrated Polyposis Cancer Syndrome and Hyperplastic Polyposis Syndrome.
-Among its related pathways are HIV Life Cycle and Signaling by Wnt.
+Among its related pathways are Signaling by GPCR and S45 mutants of beta-catenin arent phosphorylated.
 Gene Ontology (GO) annotations related to this gene include ligase activity and obsolete signal transducer activity.
-An important paralog of this gene is ZNRF3.
+An important paralog of this gene is ENSG00000285897.

 E3 ubiquitin-protein ligase that acts as a negative regulator of the Wnt signaling pathway by mediating the ubiquitination, endocytosis and subsequent degradation of Wnt receptor complex components Frizzled.
-Acts on both canonical and non-canonical Wnt signaling pathway.
-Acts as a tumor suppressor in the intestinal stem cell zone by inhibiting the Wnt signaling pathway, thereby resticting the size of the intestinal stem cell zone.
+Acts on both canonical and non-canonical Wnt signaling pathway (PubMed:18313049, PubMed:22575959, PubMed:22895187).
+Along with RSPO2 and ZNRF3, constitutes a master switch that governs limb specification (By similarity).